-Working on aircrafts is a lifelong dream for many.
+Working on aircraft is a lifelong dream for many.
 Whether you are settling under a light aircraft or helicopter, it can be an exhilarating experience, one that always brings an exciting and welcomed challenge.
 For problem-solvers and tinkerers who want to work with their hands outside of an office, becoming an aircraft mechanic is a fantastic career path.
 The best part?
-You can complete your entire aircraft mechanic training in as little as two years, attending full-time.
+You can complete your entire aircraft mechanic training in as little as 18 months, attending full-time.

 How Long Does It Take to Become an Aircraft Mechanic?

 You will spend at least 18 months in training, with full-time enrollment, to become an aircraft mechanic.
 The entire curriculum of aircraft maintenance is designed to prepare you for day one on the job as well as prepare you for the Federal Aviation Administration (FAA) certification.
 This is the required certification every aircraft mechanic needs to work.
 It demonstrates your knowledge of aircraft types, technology, and mechanisms as well as your ability to perform maintenance and repairs.